fedex2118/CoalaPy/README.md

 There are two main options to run executeCoala.py: <br />

-1) generation: Generates the parasyte trees, it requires six other arguments to work: <br />
+1) generation: Generates the parasyte trees and saves all data of the generation inside a new text file.
+It requires six other arguments to work: <br />

       argument 1: InputFiles/Dataset1.nex nexus filepath <br />
       argument 2: 0.50 Cospeciation probability <br />